mcfrith/local-rearrangements/README.md

     local-rearrangements myseq.maf > out.maf

+This also works with `myseq.maf.gz`.
 The output begins with lines like this:

     # Rearrangement: chr1 16088760 16089609 2 read217 read696
     # Rearrangement: chr4 32069345 32072990 1 read101 read333 read777